Hundreds Rally Outside Philadelphia City Hall To Defend Roe V. Wade

 PHILADELPHIA (CBS) — Outrage over a leaked draft majority opinion from the U.S. Supreme Court showing the justices plan to overturn the landmark Roe v.
 Wade case.
 If it’s overturned, the future of abortion rights would lie with individual states.

-An emergency rally is being held at City Hall in Philadelphia Tuesday evening.
-Hundreds of people have showed up for the rally.READ MORE: Here's What You Need To Know As New Jersey's Single-Use Plastic Ban Goes Into Effect On May 4
+An emergency rally was held at City Hall in Philadelphia Tuesday evening.
+Hundreds of people have showed up for the rally.READ MORE: WATCH LIVE: Gov. Tom Wolf To Address Abortion Access, Protection Over Women's Right To Choose In Pennsylvania

 Local Leaders Respond After Report Of Draft Opinion Suggests Supreme Court May Overturn Roe V. Wade